Aakash Repeater Courses

 The principal axis of a lens is an imaginary straight line that passes across its two centres of curvature, as shown in Figure (a).

-The optical centre of a lens is located at its central point.
+The optical center of a lens is located at its central point.
 It is commonly represented by the letter O. A ray of light travels through the optical centre of a lens without deviating.

 The effective diameter of a spherical lens's circular contour is referred to as its aperture.